 Thursday the 22nd from 6-9pm the brewery will host a Moerlein Beer dinner at the Bauer Farm Kitchen, where Moerlein beers will be paired up with four courses.

 The big one, though, comes on Friday the 23rd from 7-10 pm.
-This event at the Moerlein Malt house will include a fantastic lineup of both Moerlein and Maisel beers for you to sip away on.
-The Zinzinnati Bier Band will be keeping you entertained the whole time, and author Don Tolzmann who literally wrote the book on Christian Moerlein will be on hand to debut (and sign) his latest work ‘John Hauck, Cincinnati’s West End Beer Baron’.
-There will be an optional BBQ buffet available and to top it all off, a live broadcast by your favorite local Cincinnati Beer Podcast, Cincy Brewcast.
+This event at the Moerlein Malthouse will include a fantastic lineup of both Moerlein and Maisel beers for you to sip away on.
+The Zinzinnati Bier Band will be keeping you entertained the whole time.
+The author Don Tolzmann who literally wrote the book on Christian Moerlein and had it edited by some of the best independent book editors will be on hand to debut (and sign) his latest work ‘John Hauck, Cincinnati’s West End Beer Baron’.
+There will also be an optional BBQ buffet available and to top it all off, a live broadcast by your favorite local Cincinnati Beer Podcast, Cincy Brewcast.

 The other side of the collaboration will be taking place in a couple of months, with the Moerlein team traveling to Bavaria, Germany to brew the second beer, called Teleporter at Maisel in Bavaria.
 This Imperial Porter will launch on September 14th and 15th at the Maisel & Friends craft brewer festival in Bayreuth, Germany.

 Both of these breweries are excited to dig into German History, and Modern Craft Brewing to bring forth a couple of beers that will make everyone proud of both sides of the brewing coin.
 Stay tuned, Cincy… there’s definitely more to come about this….